Open-Turing-Project/TuringDocs/markdown/pic_drawspecialback.md

 If you do, Turing will attempt to run each of the calls at the sametime, and most of the special effects will not be seen.

-##Description
+## Description
 **Pic.DrawSpecialBack** is used to draw a picture on the screenwith a special effect such as a wipe, a slide, or a fade-in.
-Note that all the parameters are identical to the parameters of**[pic_drawspecial.html](Pic.DrawSpecial)**.The picture is drawn with the lower left corner at (_x_, _y_).
+Note that all the parameters are identical to the parameters of**[Pic.DrawSpecial](pic_drawspecial.html)**.The picture is drawn with the lower left corner at (_x_, _y_).
 The _duration_ specifies how long thetransition should take in milliseconds.
 For example, a fade-in couldbe specified to last 1/2 a second by using a duration of 500.

 The _mode_ parameter is the same as in **Pic.New** and has one of the following values: